Pravargav/Amadeus/BW/BW-dumps-info.md

 - Reduce package size.
 - Adjust deployment runtime parameters.
 - Use parallel processing profiles where appropriate.

-#### Relation to Qlik

-If **Qlik** integrates with SAP using RFC connections, this error may indicate that the RFC session between **Qlik and SAP** was interrupted or closed before the data transfer completed.

-Potential causes include:

-- User cancellation of the extraction process.
-- Network interruptions between Qlik and SAP.
-- Timeout during large data loads.
-- SAP gateway communication issues.
-- Misconfigured RFC destination settings.
-- SAP kernel defects affecting RFC communication.

 #### Recommended Actions for Qlik Integrations